etay1/RateMyProfessor-WebScraper/README.md

 professor.getRating();
 professor.printDetails();
 ```
 The functions will return information on the searched professor.
-In this case, we search for the RMP data on Daniel Rogers a professor from SUNY Brockport using his RMP ID.
+In this case, we search for the RMP data on Daniel Rogers a professor from SUNY Brockport using his RMP TID.

 ```
 professor.printDetails();